 Who Is Spike Lee?

 Spike Lee was born Shelton Jackson Lee on March 20, 1957, in Atlanta, Georgia.
 He was making amateur films by age 20, and won a Student Academy Award for his graduate thesis film.
 Lee drew attention with his first feature, She's Gotta Have It — one of the most profitable films made in 1986 — and continues to create films that explore provocative topics like race, politics and violence.
 He is also known for his documentaries and commercials.
+Lee won his first competitive Oscar in 2019, for the adapted screenplay for BlacKkKlansman.

 Actor, director, producer and writer Spike Lee was born Shelton Jackson Lee on March 20, 1957, in Atlanta, Georgia, and soon moved to Brooklyn, New York.
 Growing up in a relatively well-off African-American family, Lee was making amateur films by age 20.
 His first student film, Last Hustle in Brooklyn, was completed when he was an undergraduate at Morehouse College.
 Lee went on to graduate from the New York University Film School in 1982.
 His thesis film, Joe's Bed-Stuy Barbershop: We Cut Heads, won a Student Academy Award.